 Wiggle and Dig

-If the rocking motion is not doing the job, try wiggling the front end by turning the wheels to the and then left to right a few times to start clearing out a little room around the wheels.
+If the rocking motion is not doing the job, try wiggling the front end by turning the wheels to the left and then to right a few times to start clearing out a little room around the wheels.
 Then, grab your shovel if you brought one.
 If not, consider using your hands if you have a pair of gloves with you.
 Clear out all the mud you can from around your tires.
 This will reduce the angle of ascent.
 A flatter surface around the tires may allow you to increase traction enough to haul your way out.

 Redistribute the Weight